 Can't Live with Them, Can't Live without Them: In the last handful of episodes in Season Two, Sam seems to be going out of his way to undermine his relationship with Diane—eventually acting like a bit of a Jerk Ass in the two-part season finale.
 Come the Season 3 premiere, we learn that their breakup had driven Sam back to the bottle and Diane into a temporary emotional breakdown.

 Norm subverts this: "Women.
 Can't live with 'em, pass the beer nuts."

-The Cast Show Off: In "Mr. Otis Regrets", everyone jokes about Lilith's lack of singing ability when she takes lessons so she can sing to her baby, until the ending, when Lilith sings a beautiful lullaby.
+In "Mr. Otis Regrets," everyone jokes about Lilith's lack of singing ability when she takes lessons so she can sing to her baby, until the ending, when Lilith sings a beautiful lullaby.
 In Real LifeBebe Neuwirth was (and is) an excellent stage singer who was famous for playing Velma Kelly in Chicago long before she was cast on Cheers.

-Shelley Long has quite a beautiful voice, as well—which was used to dramatic effect in Season One's "Father Knows Last" and Season Two's "Coach Buries A Grudge".
+Shelley Long has quite a beautiful voice, as well—which is used to dramatic effect in Season One's "Father Knows Last" and Season Two's "Coach Buries A Grudge."

-Catfight: Between Lilith and Frasier's first wife (played by Emma Thompson) in "One Hugs, the Other Doesn't".
+Between Lilith and Frasier's first wife (played by Emma Thompson) in "One Hugs, the Other Doesn't."

 Frasier: You know, I'm going to suffer for this tomorrow, but today, right now, at this exact moment, I'm the happiest man on Earth.